 (Gen. Ord.
 No. 9-2015, 3-16-2015)

 The Syracuse Department of Public Works (DPW) commits to plowing nearly 100 miles of widely used sidewalks around the city whenever there is snowfall of three inches or more, creating a network of interconnected pathways for pedestrians to get around town after a significant snowfall.
-See the map of streets covered below.
+Click to see the map of streets covered below.

 The coverage areas are selected based on data compiled by the Syracuse Metropolitan Transportation Council to select streets that have the highest vehicle and pedestrian use, as well as those near schools, parks and neighborhood business corridors.